COPYWRITING IN ACTION COURSE INSIGHT #22

 Empathy, vision and seeing a bigger picture or the invisible — MEANING

-The ‘ah ha!’ moment; the sudden clarity — IDEA, VISION, THEME, TRUTH, STORY
+The ‘ah ha!’ moment is that sudden clarity — an IDEA, a VISION, a THEME, the TRUTH, a STORY

 That knowledge and/or insight is what gets you to the Key Proposition/Message of any communication brief.
 The Eureka moment gets you to articulate it in a creative way.
 And the thinking process leads you to write more meaningful, valuable and interesting copy.